ALCO S-2 and S-4: Other

-Western Pacific 563, one of two S-4s purchased by that railroad, is today preserved at the Western Pacific Railroad Museum at Portola, California.
+Western Pacific No. 563, one of two S-4s purchased by that railroad, is preserved at the Western Pacific Railroad Museum at Portola, California.

-Erie Railroad S-2 518 is at The Meadville Railroad Depot Museum.
+Erie Railroad S-2 No. 518 is at the Meadville Railroad Depot Museum.

-New York, Susquehanna and Western Railway S-2 #206 sits cosmetically restored at Maywood Station in Maywood, New Jersey.
+New York, Susquehanna and Western S-2 No. 206 remains on static display at the Maywood Station Museum in Maywood, New Jersey.

-In Muskogee, Oklahoma, at the Three Rivers Museum, a S-2 #63-138 sits behind the Midland Valley Station.
+In Muskogee, Oklahoma, at the Three Rivers Museum, a S-2 No. 63-138 sits behind the Midland Valley Station.

-The Houston Railroad Museum in Houston, Texas, has two S-2s: ex-Santa Fe #2350 and ex-Houston Belt and Terminal #14.
+The Houston Railroad Museum in Houston, Texas, has two S-2s: ex-Santa Fe No. 2350 and ex-Houston Belt and Terminal No. 14.

-The Gold Coast Railway Museum possesses NASA S-2 #1, which was used to switch freight at NASA's Kennedy Space Center.
+The Gold Coast Railway Museum possesses NASA S-2 No. 1, which was used to switch freight at NASA's Kennedy Space Center.

+In June 2023, the Western Maryland Rail Heritage Foundation called for donations to relocate an S-2 that was on a siding in Canada.